Myanmar's Suu Kyi: from prisoner to would-be lawmaker

 The NLD continued to reject the military’s demand for a leading role in politics.
 The top generals refused to hold dialogue with Suu Kyi and questioned her patriotism by calling her by her British married name, Mrs Michael Aris.

-A final stint of house arrest - after she was found guilty of breaching an obsolete security law when an American intruder swam to her home and stayed for two nights - kept her out of the 2010 election, which the NLD boycotted and a military-backed won easily.
+A final stint of house arrest - after she was found guilty of breaching a security law when an American intruder swam to her home and stayed for two nights - kept her out of the 2010 election, which the NLD boycotted and a military-backed party won easily.

-Insiders say the NLD was split on whether to run but Suu Kyi said she personally “would not dream” of taking part, which decided the matter.
+Insiders say the NLD was split on whether to run but Suu Kyi said she “would not dream” of taking part.
+That decided the matter.

 Upon her release on November 13, 2010, thousands greeted her amid jubilation in Yangon.